 In case you want more information on these products, I have included a link to the reviews.
 Feel free to dig deeper.

-This drum set is based on advanced pear technologies.
+The Pearl Roadshow is based on advanced Pear technologies.

 It is an earlier production, but one that is amazing on the road.